zrzhao/zrzhao.github.io/_posts/2020-6-6-aboutTime.md

 There are some convenience methods to have the following codes wait only as long as required.
 One way is to use `WebDriverWait` in combination with `ExpectedCondition` through [a `try-except' statement](https://selenium-python.readthedocs.io/waits.html).

-I use the easier one, `time.sleep()`, and set it to wait for four seconds after the database portal is advanced to a new page, and eight seconds for each individual project to load, before I capture its url and other information.
+I use the easier one, `time.sleep()`, and set it to wait for four seconds after the database portal is advanced to a new page.

 ```python
 elem = 'ant-pagination-next'